 Details of Benbow’s early life are unclear, with some sources stating that he was from Manchester and others Lancashire.
 Some sources also label him as a pornographer, but that moniker likely stems from his publications against church and state, which were called a threat to public morality.

-Benbow imprisoned for seditious libel for his support of universal suffrage, Parliament elections
+Benbow imprisoned for seditious libel for his support of controversial issues

 In 1817 Benbow took over publication of the Political Register for his friend William Cobbett, who had fled London for the United States to avoid imprisonment for seditious libel.
 It was through his connection with this publication that Benbow became known for his support of universal suffrage, annual election of Parliament, and secret ballots.
 For his actions, Benbow was arrested and convicted for committing seditious libel, and he spent some 18 months in London’s Cold Bath Fields Prison.